Kikikan/WinSonic/README.md

 ## 🛡️ License

 This project is licensed under the GNU General Public License v3.0.
-See the [LICENSE](LICENSE.txt) file for details.
+Please take a look at the [LICENSE](LICENSE.txt) file for details.

 ---